lexogram/graded-writer/specs/customCorpus.md

 Aesthetically, the first is more appealing.

 The first pass can be to break the text down into a series of arrays (wordBorder, chunk and chunkType), starting at position 0.
 The second pass can be to insert these one after the other into the current "document".
 If the document is empty, or if the pasting occurs at the end of the document, there will be no further work to do.
 If the pasting is before the end of a non-empty document, then the subsequent wordBorder items will need to be updated.

+# Colouring and uncolouring words
+—————————————————————————————————

+The user may alter a word so that it momentarily becomes a string which is not present in the corpus, or which has a much lower level of frequency in the corpus.
+It would be disturbing if the colour of the word changed as it is typed.

+Words should be coloured when:
+* a new text is loaded
+* a chunk is pasted
+If the insertion point is at the end of the last inserted word, or if the pasted text merges words at the end, the last word should not be coloured (or should immediately be uncoloured).
+If the pasted text ends with a non-word character, and the insertion point is now at the beginning of the following word, the following word should be coloured, even if it has been split.

+A word should be uncoloured when
+* the text insertion point is moved to/within the word
+* a letter is typed.
+By definition, the insertion point will be at a positive integer index (perhaps at the end of the word)

+A word should be coloured when
+* a non-word character is typed, so the insertion point is now beyond this non-word character
+* the insertion point moves outside a word
+  - either from a mouse click or
+  - using the arrow keys
+  "outside" includes "before the first character".
+However, typing a new letter before the first character of an existing word places the insertion point after first character of a modified word

+## Mouse Event
+——————————————

+Five cases:
+1. Move from non-word to non-word
+   - no action, even if non-word changes
+2. Move from non-word to word
+   - uncolour word
+   - scroll to word
+3. Move from word to non-word
+   - recolour word
+4. Move from word A to word B
+   - recolour word A
+   - uncolour word B
+   - scroll to word B
+5. Move from word A to word A
+   - no action

+## Key event
+————————————

+Six cases:

+1. Non-word character in non-word sequence
+   - update non-word span
+   - (no scroll or colour action)
+2. Non-word character splits word sequence
+   - truncate word span
+   - colour truncated span
+   - add non-word spon
+   - add split-off word span
+   - colour split-off word span
+   - set activeNode to new non-word span
+   - (no scroll)
+3. Non-word character ends word sequence
+   - colour (modified) word
+   - add or \
+              following non-word span
+     update /
+   - set activeNode to following non-word span
+4. Word character splits non-word sequence
+   - truncate non-word span
+   - create new word span
+   - add split-off non-word span
+   - set activeNode to new word span
+   - scroll to new one-character word
+5. Word character prefixes existing word
+   - update existing word span
+   - remove colour from existing word span
+   - scroll to the new word
+   - set activeNode to existing word span
+6. Word character inserted in, or at the end of, existing word
+   - update word span
+   - scroll to the new word

+In all cases, update following entries in wordBorderArray

+## Delete/backspace
+———————————————————

+1. Delete space and remain outside any words a Delete space so insertion point is at end of a word
+2. Delete space and collapse two words into one
+3. Delete character and produce new word
+4. Delete last character of a word, and enter non-word space

+## Cut
+——————

+1. Complete node(s) cut, no split
+2. Cut entirely within one node (change, but no split)
+3. Node(s) split
+   a) Leading edge splits a node, trailing edge at node border
+   b) Leading edge at node border, trailing edge splits a node c)Both leading and trailing edges split a node

+A) Newly consecutive nodes are of different type
+   - (no action)
+B) Newly consecutive nodes are of same type
+   - Merge

+In all cases, update following cases in wordBorderArray

+## Paste
+————————

+A paste into a selection will always start with a cut; a paste without a selection will start with a split if it occurs anywhere but at a boundary.

+1. Paste only happens between nodes

+Merge nodes when:
+A) Preceding node of same type as first pasted node
+B) Following node of same type as last pasted node

+## Actions
+——————————

+Seven possible actions:
+0. Do nothing

+FEEDBACK
+1. Uncolour word
+ + scroll to this word
+2. Recolour word
+   (Batch colour words)

+SPANS
+3. Modify span
+4. Split span
+5. Create span
+6. Merge spans

+HOUSEKEEPING
+7. Update wordBorderArray